GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 ## Configuring Check Point Secrurity Gateway

-**Create an interoperable device for Cloud VPN on the Check Point SmartConsole**
+Create an interoperable device for Cloud VPN on the Check Point SmartConsole.

 **Step 1**.
 Open SmartConsole > **New** > **More** > **Network Object** > **More** > **Interoperable Device**.